Taken from Outstanding Magazine – Summer 2006

 North Pennines left out

-In 1983 the Government confirmed three of the long outstanding Designation Orders, the High Weald and Cranborne Chase and the much smaller Camel Estuary (part of North Devon AONB).
+In 1983 the Government confirmed three of the long outstanding Designation Orders, the High Weald and Cranborne Chase and the much smaller Camel Estuary (part of Cornwall AONB).
 But it wasn’t done with the North Pennines after all.
 The Countryside Commission was asked to look again at the North Pennines when, in 1984, the Government announced the area was to be the subject of a public enquiry to be held in 1985.